SFULibrary/islandora_doi_framework/README.md

 ## To do

-* Figure out what it means to "update" a DOI.
 * Figure out best trigger and workflow for automatically updating metadata associated with a DOI.
 This should probably not happen every time the source datastream is modified, although that is one option.
-* Submodules that mint DOIs from registration agencies other than DataCite.
+* Submodules that mint DOIs from registration agencies other than DataCite, e.g. CrossRef.
-* Submodules that persist DOIs to locations other than MODS.
+* Submodules that persist DOIs to locations other than MODS and DDI.

 ## License